Moles and Spots

 A skin examination by Dermatology can determine whether changes in a mole or growth are concerning.
 Dr. Kroumpouzos has specialized experience in the diagnosis and treatment of skin cancer.
 Unwanted or suspicious moles can be treated with procedures such as excision, shave removal, and cryosurgery and radiosurgery.
 A biopsy specimen will be sent to Pathology to rule out skin cancer.

-To learn more about your treatment options for moles and spots, and/or to request a full body skin examination, please request a consultation (click on online consultation link or fill out the form below) or contact our office at 781-812-1078.
+To learn more about your treatment options for moles and spots, and/or to request a full body skin examination, please call 781-812-1078 to schedule a consultation and learn more about this procedure.